lastmjs/bitcoin_stax_icp/README.md

 ### ICP

-All languages that compile to or run on Wasm.<br> Motoko and Rust are most common, but currently there are SDKs for TypeScript, Python, and C++
+All languages that compile to or run on Wasm.
+Motoko and Rust are most common, but currently there are SDKs for TypeScript, Python, and C++.